natsuhak/clique/README.md

 ## Who will do it?

 This is no trivial project, so we expect all the community to participate.
-If you want to contribute, the help is greatly appreciated!
+If you want to contribute, the help is greatly appreciated.

-Clique should be a platform truly made by the people for the people.
+Clique should be a platform truly made by the people for the people, so if you think there is stuff that the proposed roadmap is missing or that is non-essential, let us know!